gnois/luaty/README.md

 ```

-Please see the [tests folder](https://github.com/gnois/luaty/tree/master/tests) for more code examples.
+See the [tests folder](https://github.com/gnois/luaty/tree/master/tests) for more code examples.

 Usage